Mert-Guenduez/E-Portfolio-Unity/Tutorial/tutorial.md

 ![Component](https://raw.githubusercontent.com/Mert-Guenduez/E-Portfolio-Unity/master/Tutorial/images/Components.PNG)

 Next, select the Tilemap and click on "Add Component" -> "Tilemap" -> "Tilemap Collider 2D".
-If you dont want certain tiles to collide, you can just select the tile in the project view, and edit the Collider Type to "None".
+If you dont want certain tiles to collide, you can just select the tile in the project view, and edit the collider type to "None".
 You can now see that the cherry will fall down and land on the ground.
 Adjust the cherries hitbox by selecting it and clicking on the "Edit Collider" button.